Blendify/blender-manual/blender_docs/manual/render/eevee/screen_space_effects/introduction.rst

 Eevee is not a ray tracing engine and cannot do ray-triangle intersection.
 Instead of this, Eevee uses the depth buffer as an approximated scene representation.
-This reduces the complexity of scene scale effects and allows high performances.
+This reduces the complexity of scene scale effects and enables a higher performance.
 However, only what is in inside the view can be considered when computing these effects.
 Also, since it only uses one layer of depth, only the front-most pixel distance is known.